Overview

 ChatGPT

-ChatGPT Connectors (Web UI)
+Custom Apps in ChatGPT (Web UI)

 OpenAI Responses API